Electrode-iOS/ELDispatch/README.md

 The MIT License (MIT)

-Copyright (c) 2015 Walmart, TheHolyGrail, and other Contributors
+Copyright (c) 2015 Walmart, WalmartLabs, and other Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal